Anyass3/svelte-component-template/README.md

 npm install -g degit
 ```

-ELSE: You make clone this repo or do your way.
+ELSE: You may clone this repo or do your way.